babaniyi/babaniyi.github.io/_posts/amazon-product-search.md

 </figure>

 ## Basic requirements
 To summarize the problem statement, we are designing an image search system that retrieves images similar to the user query, ranks them based on their similarities to the text query, and then displays them to the user.
-We make some basic assumptions which includes:
+For simplicity, we make some basic assumptions which includes:

 1. For simplicity, we assume a user can only input text queries (images or videos queries are not allowed).
 1. We do not need to personalize the result of the search system.